cloudamqp/websockets-rabbitmq-benchmarks/web-mqtt/readme.md

 ## Stress testing
-You can also set up a 1:1 topology between n publishers and n subscribers with the `connections_with_messages.js` script: script: `node  connections_with_messages.js connections` - where connections is an int
+You can also set up a 1:1 topology between n publishers and n subscribers with the `connections_with_messages.js` script: `node  connections_with_messages.js connections` - where connections is an int

-Each publisher will publish a qos1 message to qos1 subscriber every 10 secs.
+Each publisher will publish a qos0 message to qos1 subscriber every 10 secs.